 by Microsoft (www.microsoft.com) or ISPWizard or Tune.

-Description: Dialer.exe is not essential for Windows and will often cause problems.
+Description: Dialer.exe is not essential for the Windows OS and causes relatively few problems.
 Dialer.exe is located in a subfolder of "C:\Program Files".

 Recommended: Identify dialer.exe related errors

 If dialer.exe is located in C:\, the security rating is 70% dangerous.
 The file size is 60,972 bytes.
-There is no file information.
-The program is not visible.
-The file is not a Windows core file.
-The process listens for or sends data on open ports to a LAN or the Internet.
+Dialer.exe is a file with no information about its developer.
+The program has no visible window.
+The file is not a Windows system file.
+The software listens for or sends data on open ports to a LAN or the Internet.